leohehehe/DA_salary_project/README.md

 · Kept the company name only by removing the rate in the Company Name column<br />
 · Created a new column for the state where the company locate at<br />
 · Created a new column for the age of the company<br />
-· Created mutilple columns for different skills required for different Data anlyst positions from the job description column: <br />
+· Created mutilple columns for different skills required for different Data anlyst positions from the job description column: <br />Cancel Changes

     1. Python
     2. SQL